blab/blotter/README.md

 Then install necessary Ruby dependencies by running `bundle install` from within the `blotter` directory.
 After this, the site can be be built with:

 ```
-jekyll build
+bundle exec jekyll build
 ```

-To view the site, run `jekyll serve` and point a browser to `http://localhost:4000/`.
+To view the site, run `bundle exec jekyll serve` and point a browser to `http://localhost:4000/`.
 More information on Jekyll can be found [here](http://jekyllrb.com/).

 To include projects, preprocessing scripts are necessary to clone project repos and update Jekyll metadata.
 This can be accomplished with: